slevithan/oniguruma-parser/src/optimizer/README.md

 Created by [Steven Levithan](https://github.com/slevithan) and [contributors](https://github.com/slevithan/oniguruma-parser/graphs/contributors).
 Inspiration for the optimizer included [regexp-tree](https://github.com/DmitrySoshnikov/regexp-tree), which includes an optimizer for JavaScript regexes.

-If you want to support this project, I'd love your help by [contributing](https://github.com/slevithan/oniguruma-parser/blob/main/CONTRIBUTING.md) improvements, sharing it with others, or [sponsoring](https://github.com/sponsors/slevithan) ongoing development.
+If you want to support this project, I'd love your help by contributing improvements ([guide](https://github.com/slevithan/oniguruma-parser/blob/main/CONTRIBUTING.md)), sharing it with others, or [sponsoring](https://github.com/sponsors/slevithan) ongoing development.

 MIT License.